Romson/React-portfolio-template/README.md

 ### `React Portfolio template`
-A nice and clean blog template free to use.
+A nice and clean Portfolio template free to use.
 Styling done with Material UI.

 ### `Dependencies used`